top of page

 Are you a husband, father, brother, son?
 Or, do you have one?

-Fortunate Sons is essential viewing - resonating strongly with our developing national conversation about the mental health of boys and men, and the cultural evolution of positive masculinity.
+Fortunate Sons is essential viewing - resonating with our developing national conversation about the mental health of boys and men, and the power of connection and vulnerability.

 The Story